 Communication really is key when it comes to developing a strong working relationship with your DBL.
 Speak to them openly and proactively to create a good, respectful rapport.
 Call just to check in and provide status updates.
 Be the driver who gets things done without spills or accidents.
 Always bring possible solutions in the case of issues or questions.
 In a nutshell, be the driver they look forward to talking to.

 When I first got on the road, I was not the most patient driver in the Schneider fleet.
 When time on the road directly affects your paycheck, it’s hard not to feel like every moment you’re on hold waiting for your DBL is taking money out of your pocket.
 Sitting and waiting on the phone is frustrating.

 The truth is, the DBL has about 20 other drivers who could all be calling at the same time with issues.
 My recommendation to new drivers is to be patient.
 Your DBL is there for you, doing what they can to take care of you and other drivers.

 Your Trainer Has Your Best Interest at Heart

 I think the training group catches grief for being sticklers about doing everything by the book, but it’s easy for drivers to develop less than strong habits.
-As a trainer, I call people out for small things like facial hair growth and wearing the wrong shoes.
+When I was a trainer, I called people out for small things like facial hair growth and wearing the wrong shoes.
 It’s not that we want to bust chops – we want to keep our drivers safe.